Terminology

 Alerts

-in addition, you can create your own alert types and fire them using the LUA API.
+You can also create custom alert types using the LUA API.

 Counter Groups